mystickalarama/mystickalarama/README.md

 ###

-<p align="left">🖥️I'm working on developing a project management tool and creating a Japanese keyboard project.<br>📚 I'm currently learning javascript applications<br>🎯 Goals: Become a versatile developer with expertise in multiple areas<br>🎲 Fun fact: I'm a beginner violinist, and my goal is to create music for a game I develop.</p>
+<p align="left">🖥️I'm working on developing a project management tool and a social media project.<br>📚 I'm currently learning next.js applications<br>🎯 Goals: Become a versatile developer with expertise in multiple areas<br>🎲 Fun fact: I'm a beginner violinist, and my goal is to create music for a game I develop.</p>

 ###